Bogdanp/awesome-advent-of-code/README.md

 * [eggnog](https://github.com/breakthatbass/eggnog) -- CLI for getting input, directions (with nice colors!), and submitting answers.
 Caches absolutely everything. *(C)*
 * [aoc-badges-action](https://github.com/J0B10/aoc-badges-action) -- A GitHub action for updating various aoc-related badges in your README *(GitHub Action, Python)*
 * [advent-readme-stars](https://github.com/k2bd/advent-readme-stars) -- A GitHub action that adds and maintains a table of your AoC progress to your README *(GitHub Action, Python)*
+* [aoctimer](https://github.com/caderek/aoctimer) -- A language-agnostic, multiplatform tool to measure your solution time in relative units, so you can share and compare your results with others.
+* [aocrunner](https://github.com/caderek/aocrunner) -- A fast solutions runner and template generator, with simple CLI, customizable template, simple testing utility, live reload, and adventofcode.com integration. *(JavaScript, TypeScript)*

 ## Other Advent Calendars